 Every developer needs a set of tools that they can use to be able to provide the best results for clients.
-At DMObjects, whether we are working on a web application or website design or mobile application, we always make sure that we are equipped with the best tools available in the industry.
+At DMObjects, whether we are working on a web application or website design, or mobile application, we always make sure that we have the best tools available in the industry like Microsoft Technologies.

-As professionals, it is important for us to be able to find the most efficient process of achieving goals and meeting client demands, and the technologies we use in application development play a huge role here.
-Below, we discuss four technologies that we use every day that help us get our work done.
+As professionals, it is important for us to be able to find the most efficient process of achieving goals and meeting client demands.
+The technologies we use in application development play a huge role here.
+Below, we discuss four Microsoft technologies that we use every day that help us get our work done.

 Image Credits: Pexels

 C# is often touted as the best programming language, and at DMObjects, we don’t settle for anything less.
-For your web application needs, C# is great because it uses type inference, thereby requiring fewer keystrokes to provide safety to developers, while also being equipped with asynchronous programming and functions.
-Besides, C# is the code base for our mobile application development as well, where Xamarin allows apps which are written in C# to be used across platforms.
+For your web application needs, C# is a great language.
+It is because it uses type inference.
+As a result, it requires fewer keystrokes to provide safety to developers, along with asynchronous programming and functions.
+Besides, C# is the codebase for our mobile application development as well, where Xamarin allows apps in C# language which it can use across platforms.

 ASP .NET MVC / .NET CORE

-The .Net Core version is an open source version of ASP.Net MVC, which is actively supported by Microsoft nowadays.
-This framework can be run in multiple platforms, that’s why many software development businesses shifted to this technology.
+The .Net Core version is an open-source version of ASP.Net MVC, which is actively supported by Microsoft nowadays.
+This framework can run on multiple platforms, that’s why many software development businesses shifted to this technology.

 Entity Framework is an open-source ORM (object-relational mapping) framework for ADO.Net.
-Initially, it belonged to the .NET framework, but since the sixth version came out, it has been separated.
-Entity Framework helps to simplify mapping between objects in web applications to the columns and tables of a relational database, creates database connections, executes commands, takes query results, and automatically materialize these results into application objects.
+Initially, it belonged to the .NET framework, but since the sixth version came out, it parted out.
+Entity Framework helps to simplify mapping between objects in web applications to the columns and tables of a relational database, creates database connections, executes commands, takes query results, and automatically materializes these results into application objects.

 Xamarin is a cross-platform API that we use for mobile application development.
 It allows us to be more efficient as it requires only one programming language to write code across different platforms.
-This means that instead of using different languages to write code for a mobile app, we use just one, which is C#, and several platform-specific developments are made later on.
-On average, 75% of the coding is shared across different platforms, which helps us save a lot of time.
-This means that you can get your app market-ready in no time.
+This means that instead of using different languages to write code for a mobile app, we use just one, which is C#.
+Further, we make several platform-specific developments.
+On average, we share 75% of the coding across different platforms, which helps us save a lot of time.
+As a result, you can get your app market-ready in no time.